Breastfeeding: Ethnicity and socioeconomic status

 Low-income mothers are more likely to have unintended pregnancies.
 Mothers whose pregnancies are unintended are less likely to breastfeed.

 Especially the combination of powdered formula with unclean water can be very harmful to the health of babies.
 In the late 1970s, there was a boycott against Nestle due to the great number of baby deaths due to formula.
 Dr. Michele Barry explains that breastfeeding is most imperative in poverty environments due to the lack of access of clean water for the formula.
 A Lancet study in 2016 found that universal breastfeeding would prevent the deaths of 800,000 children as well as save $300,000,000.

 Social acceptance

 Some women feel discomfort when breastfeeding in public.
 Public breastfeeding may be forbidden in some places, not addressed by law in others, and a legal right in others.
 Even given a legal right, some mothers are reluctant to breastfeed, while others may object to the practice.

+It is estimated that around 63% of mothers across the world have publicly breast-fed.
+The media have reported a number of incidents in which workers or members of the public have objected to or forbidden women breastfeeding.
+Some mothers avoid the negative attention and choose to move to another location.
+But some mothers have protested their treatment, and have taken legal action or engaged in protests.
+Protests have included a public boycott of the offender's business, organizing a "nurse-in" or a breastfeeding flash mob, in which groups of nursing mothers gather at the location where the complaint originated and nursed their babies at the same time.
+In response, some companies have apologised and instituted reforms.

 The use of infant formula was thought to be a way for western culture to adapt to negative perceptions of breastfeeding.
 The breast pump offered a way for mothers to supply breast milk with most of formula feeding's convenience and without enduring possible disapproval of nursing.
 Some may object to breastfeeding because of the implicit association between infant feeding and sex.
 These negative cultural connotations may reduce breastfeeding duration.